it-innovation/sam/doc/tutorial.rst

 Therefore, two kinds of property are possible:

 * *Safety properties*, which assert that something can never happen in the real system.
-* *Liveness possibilties*, which assert that something isn't prevented by the model.
+* *Liveness possibilities*, which assert that something isn't prevented by the model.

 Because our model is an over-approximation of the real system, safety properties provide a much stronger guarantee than liveness properties.
 Liveness properties are mainly useful